On Growth and Form: Overview

-D'Arcy Wentworth Thompson's most famous work, On Growth and Form was written in Dundee, mostly in 1915, but publication was put off until 1917 because of the delays of wartime and Thompson's many late alterations to the text.
+D'Arcy Wentworth Thompson was a Scottish biologist and pioneer of mathematical biology.
+His most famous work, On Growth and Form was written in Dundee, mostly in 1915, but publication was put off until 1917 because of the delays of wartime and Thompson's many late alterations to the text.
 The central theme of the book is that biologists of its author's day overemphasized evolution as the fundamental determinant of the form and structure of living organisms, and underemphasized the roles of physical laws and mechanics.
 At a time when vitalism was still being considered as a biological theory, he advocated structuralism as an alternative to natural selection in governing the form of species, with the smallest hint of vitalism as the unseen driving force.

 Thompson had previously criticized Darwinism in his paper Some Difficulties of Darwinism.
 On Growth and Form explained in detail why he believed Darwinism to be an inadequate explanation for the origin of new species.
 He did not reject natural selection, but regarded it as secondary to physical influences on biological form.

 Using a mass of examples, Thompson pointed out correlations between biological forms and mechanical phenomena.
 He showed the similarity in the forms of jellyfish and the forms of drops of liquid falling into viscous fluid, and between the internal supporting structures in the hollow bones of birds and well-known engineering truss designs.
 He described phyllotaxis (numerical relationships between spiral structures in plants) and its relationship to the Fibonacci sequence.

 Perhaps the most famous part of the book is Chapter 17, "The Comparison of Related Forms," where Thompson explored the degree to which differences in the forms of related animals could be described, in work inspired by the German engraver Albrecht Dürer (1471–1528), by mathematical transformations.

 The book is descriptive rather than experimental science: Thompson did not articulate his insights in the form of hypotheses that can be tested.
 He was aware of this, saying that "This book of mine has little need of preface, for indeed it is 'all preface' from beginning to end."

 Editions

 The first edition appeared in 1917 in a single volume of 793 pages published by Cambridge University Press.
 A second edition, enlarged to 1116 pages, was published in two volumes in 1942.
 Thompson wrote in the preface to the 1942 edition that he had written "this book in wartime, and its revision has employed me during another war.
 It gave me solace and occupation, when service was debarred me by my years.
 Few are left of the friends who helped me write it."
-The unabridged edition is no longer in print in English, but an edition of 346 pages was abridged by John Tyler Bonner, and is widely published under the same title.
+An edition of 346 pages was abridged by John Tyler Bonner, and is widely published under the same title.
 The book, often in the abridged edition, has been reprinted more than 40 times, and has been translated into Chinese, French, German, Greek, Italian, and Spanish.